opvia/product-challenge/README.md

 **A Note on Time & Privacy:** This is a **2-4 hour challenge**.
 We respect your time and your privacy.
 Your work on this challenge will remain confidential.

-**The Mission:** Our goal is to accelerate the arrival of life-changing technologies, from personalized medicines to sustainable solutions.
-The GxP bottleneck means these breakthroughs take decades; we exist to make it take days.
-Our first step is to create a unified system of record for scientists, moving them from paper and spreadsheets.
-This is the critical foundation that will unlock our ultimate goal: enabling them to fully simulate their processes.
+**The Mission:** Life-changing products in days, not decades.
+The bottleneck isn’t a lack of ideas; it’s the gauntlet of proving and producing them.
+Shackled to paper, the GxP validation and manufacturing process is so slow that it limited the world to just 10 new biologics last year.
+We build the AI-first platform these teams deserve, one that uses AI to conquer the burden of paper validation and unify their work.
+This is the foundation that will finally allow life-saving products to be proven and scaled at the speed of computation, not bureaucracy.

-**How We Work:** This challenge simulates our process.
+**How We Work:** This challenge is a direct simulation of our process.
 Engineers at Seal own problems, not tickets.
 You will speak directly with the scientists using our tools, understand their core needs, and ship a solution to our core platform that has an immediate impact.

 **The Test:** Your task is to solve a real user problem with an elegant product.